In the race to launch and beat your competitors to market, it’s easy to put ‘unnecessary’ tasks (like documentation) on the back-burner.

 If documentation seems like a huge time investment, it’s not nearly as huge as building a whole product and finding out it doesn’t work and people don’t want it.

-By wisely investing your time in building a working knowledge base that serves your customers, you’re enabling that feedback loop.
+By wisely investing your time and resources in building a working knowledge base that serves your customers, you’re enabling that feedback loop.
 You’re saving valuable time that would have been wasted had you not solicited that feedback.

 Reflect on your product